iirlas/Game-2332-Repo/README.md

 02/23/2016:
 Name suggestions, pick a name!
-Our Choice for title: "Atomic Penguin Smackdown"
+Our Choice for title: "Atomic Pawnguin Smackdown"

 ## *The Idea*
-Military penguin civil war, scientist just discovered the Atomic Penguin, their leaders begin fighting over a fish and thus the war begins on a tile map in a 1v1 turn based game.
+Military pawnguin civil war, scientist just discovered the Atomic Pawnguin, their leaders begin fighting over a fish and thus the war begins on a tile map in a 1v1 turn based game.

-    The game will have 2 players, 2 different  sizes of 16x16 and 32x32
-    The game is simple, *player one will always go first*...

 ## Making The Game
 We are using a custom engine created in another class by 2 of our memebers.

 ## Mechanics